Dutch Oven Rosemary Garlic Bread

 Water – room temperature water is used as the liquid for the bread.

-Honey – to add a hint of sweetness and flavor.
+Honey – to add a hint of sweetness and flavor, this also helps feed the yeast while the bread rises.

 Salt – for flavoring the dough.
 You can’t have good flavored bread without salt!